ESSPRADEEP05/ESSPRADEEP05/README.md

 - 👋 Hi, I’m @ESSPRADEEP05
 - 👀 I’m interested in developing newer technologies
 - 🌱 I’m currently learning btech 1st year computer science engineering student
-- 💞️ I’m looking to collaborate on the best company by the time of my graduation(2025)
+- 💞️ I’m looking to collaborate with the best company by the time of my graduation(2025)
 - 📫 How to reach me ...9110797340

 <!---